Icecovery/Shaddy/README.md

 * You should now see a folder named `Shaders` appear under your Assets folder.

-* Create material that uses these new shaders.
+* Create a material that uses these new shaders and apply it to your part.

 * Export the part as if it is using stock KSP shaders, and ignore the Part Tool warning on using a stock shader.